machty/emblem-site/README.md

 We currently have most of our docs in yml (for easy code highlighting support).
 The `docs` keys are formatted with `markdown`, `emblem` keys syntax highlighted with slim textmate bundle (using the `ultraviolet` gem), and the html is highlighted with the handlebars textmate bundle.

-To tweak the syntax highlighting, send me a pull request here: <https://github.com/railsjedi/textpow>.
-Forking textpow was the only way I could figure out how to easily add new syntaxes.
+To tweak the syntax highlighting, just update it in `syntax`

 ### Intro docs